 This event is part of the Legal Matters for Community Foundations series, which the Council is offering in 2018.

-Led by Suzanne Friday, Counsel for the Council on Foundations and Brad Ward, Director of Community Philanthropy, this workshop is flexibly organized to ensure that your broad legal questions for administering funds, grants, and community foundation activities are addressed.
-Suzanne will provide technical and practical understanding of complex rules and regulations, while Brad will deliver on the most pressing issues and topics in the community foundation field.
+Led by Suzanne Friday, Counsel for the Council on Foundations and Brad Ward, Director of Community Philanthropy, this workshop was flexibly organized to ensure that participants' broad legal questions for administering funds, grants, and community foundation activities were addressed.
+Suzanne provided technical and practical understanding of complex rules and regulations, while Brad delivered on the most pressing issues and topics in the community foundation field.

-With each session, there will be time for questions and a deep exploration of the answers.
-This workshop is open to any board or staff member from any community foundation that is eager to dive into the legalities of our business model and unlocking the truth to effective management and leadership of a community foundation.
+With each session, there was time for questions and a deep exploration of the answers.
+This workshop was open to any board or staff member from any community foundation that is eager to dive into the legalities of our business model and unlocking the truth to effective management and leadership of a community foundation.

 Thanks to Philanthropy Southwest for co-hosting this event with the Council on Foundations.

-Specific topics will be defined in advance of the workshop as attendees begin to submit ideas, pressing issues, and assist with the defining of sessions.
-This event is designed to be time sensitive and relevant to current issues.
-The format will be discussion-oriented, question and answer-based learning.
+Specific topics were defined in advance of the workshop according to ideas submitted by attendees.
+This event was designed to be time sensitive and relevant to current issues.
+The format was discussion-oriented, question and answer-based learning.

 9:00-10:00 a.m.—Registration and Networking